Elephant Coast (Maputaland)

-Few areas in Africa have the incredible diversity of fresh water ecosystems.
+Few areas in Africa have the incredible diversity of fresh water ecosystems found here.
 Major rivers wash through broad flood plains.
 Large coastal lagoons spill out into the ocean.
-Deep clear coastal lakes sit just behind the massive dunes.
-When the small semi-permanent pans fill up, visitors can still sometimes observe a traditional fish drives (fonya), which, along with the 700-year-old fish traps in Lake Kosi, are some of the unique features of this area.
+Deep, clear coastal lakes sit just behind the massive dunes.
+When the small, semi-permanent pans fill up, visitors can still sometimes observe a traditional fish drive (fonya), which, along with the 700-year-old fish traps in Lake Kosi, are some of the unique features of this area.
 The lakes are home to hippo, crocodiles and a variety of fish.

 Also special to the area, are the local traditions and ceremonies of the Tsonga people.
 In February is the Marula Festival.
 Marula beer is a local speciality and the festival is held to celebrate the end of the harvest season.

-The area is steeped in history, both contemporary and ancients and contains a number of paleontological sites of scientific importance such as Border Cave and many fossils.
+The area is steeped in history, both contemporary and ancient, and contains a number of paleontological sites of scientific importance, such as Border Cave, as well as many fossils.

-The Elephant Coast is famous for its game reserves such as Tembe Elephant Park, home to some of Africa’s largest tuskers, Ndumo and Mkuze, famous for their birdlife and Phinda, a private reserve with its four luxury lodges.
+The Elephant Coast is world famous for its game reserves, such as Tembe Elephant Park, home to some of Africa?s largest tuskers, Ndumo and Mkuze, famous for their birdlife and Phinda, a private reserve with its four luxury lodges.